pywbem/pywbemtools/docs/pywbemclicommands.rst

 * :ref:`Class references command` - List the classes referencing a class.
 * :ref:`Class tree command` - Show the subclass or superclass hierarchy for a class.

+See :ref:`pywbemcli class --help`.

 .. _`Class associators command`:

 Class associators command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``class associators`` command retrieves associated classes or class names if the (``--names-only``/``--no``) option is set for a class defined by the CLASSNAME argument in the namespace with this command or the default namespace and displayed in the defined format.
-If successful it displays the classes/classnames in the :term:`CIM object output formats` (see :ref:`Output formats`).
-If unsuccesful it an exception.
-This command returns the class associators, not the instance associators.
-The :ref:`Instance command group` includes the corresponding associators operation for instances:
+The ``class associators`` command lists the CIM classes that are associated with the specified source class.

+The source class is named with the ``CLASSNAME`` argument and is in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

+If the ``--names-only``/``--no`` command option is set, only the class path is displayed, using a :term:`CIM object output format` or a :term:`Table output format`.
+Otherwise, the class definition is displayed, using a :term:`CIM object output format`.

+Note: This command returns the class associators, not the instance associators.
+The :ref:`Instance associators command` returns the instance associators.

+Example:

 .. code-block:: text